Local tropicalizations of splice type surface singularities

 \subsection{Boundary components of the extended tropicalization}

 $\:$

-In this section, we characterize the boundary strata of the extended tropicalization of the germ $(X,0)$ defined by $\sG{\Gamma}$ (see~\autoref{rem:newTerminologyPPS}).
+In this subsection, we characterize the boundary strata of the extended tropicalization of the germ $(X,0)$ defined by $\sG{\Gamma}$ (see~\autoref{rem:newTerminologyPPS}).
 These strata are determined by the positive local tropicalization of the intersection of $X$ with each coordinate subspace of $\CC^n$.
 This will serve two purposes.
-First, it will show by combinatorial methods that $(X,0)$ is a two-dimensional complete intersection with no boundary components.
-Second, it will help us prove the remaining inclusion from~\autoref{thm:hardInclusion2D}.
-The latter is the subject of~\autoref{ssec:proof-supseteq}.
+First, it will show by combinatorial methods that $(X,0)$ is a two-dimensional complete intersection with no boundary components (that is, without irreducible components contained in some coordinate hyperplane).
+Second, it will help us prove the reverse inclusion to the one in ~\autoref{thm:hardInclusion2D}.
+The latter is the subject of~\autoref{ssec:proof-supseteq} (see \autoref{thm:EasyInclusionBalancing}).

 We start by setting up notation.
-Throughout, we write $\sigma := (\Rp)^n$ and fix a positive-dimensional proper face $\tau$ of $\sigma$.
-Since $\Nw{\Gamma} \simeq \Z^{n}$ by choosing the basis $\{\wu{\lambda}: \lambda \in \leavesT{\Gamma}\}$ from~\autoref{sec:splicetypenotation} we define
+Throughout, we write $\boxedo{\sigma} := (\Rp)^n$ and fix a positive-dimensional proper face $\boxedo{\tau}$ of $\sigma$.
+Since $\Nw{\Gamma} \simeq \Z^{n}$ by choosing the basis $\{\wu{\lambda}: \lambda \in \leavesT{\Gamma}\}$ from~\autoref{sec:splicetypenotation}, we define

-We let $k$ be the dimension of $\tau$ and consider the natural projection of vector spaces
+We let $\boxedo{k}$ be the dimension of $\tau$ and consider the natural projection of vector spaces